gabrielsp92/4all-locadora/README.md

 # migrate database
 $ node_modules/.bin/sequelize db:migrate
-# with sequelize-cli
+# or with sequelize-cli
 $ npx sequelize-cli db:migrate

 # seed database
 $ node_modules/.bin/sequelize db:seed:all
-# with sequelize-cli
+# or with with sequelize-cli
 $ npx sequelize-cli db:seed:all

 # serve with hot reload at localhost:4000